p2panda/handbook/website/docs/03-networking/replication.md

 - nodes can offer a [qp2p][qp2p] endpoint on port `2022` for replication via the qp2p (QUIC, TLS 1.3) protocol
 - qp2p is a p2p messaging protocol sending discrete GraphQL queries over QUIC streams, it ..
-  - has build-in support for the Internet Gateway Device Protocol (IGD) for automatic port forwarding for peers behind NAT-enabled routers
+  - has built-in support for the Internet Gateway Device Protocol (IGD) for automatic port forwarding for peers behind NAT-enabled routers
   - is based on the QUIC streaming protocol supporting both unidirectional and bidirectional streams
   - has a fault-tolerancy mechanism
   - makes use of connection pooling, for reusing already opened connections